-If all you need to do on a specific day is change the regular bells that would normally occur, perhaps to set up an Early Dismissal day or a special event with fewer periods, you can create the Bell Times you need and apply them to a Special Day and assign it to the required date.
+If all you need to do on a specific day is change the bell times that would normally occur, perhaps to set up an Early Dismissal day or a special event with fewer periods, you can create the Schedule you need and apply it to a Special Day and assign it to the required date.

-On the given date, the Cycle day will be preserved (or day of week) so the regular classes will occur, but follow whichever Bell Times you set.
+On the given date, the Cycle day or Week day will be preserved so the regular classes will occur, but follow whichever Schedule you set.
 Even if you remove periods for part of the day, those will be skipped.

 Your new Special Day will be applied to the displayed date as seen in the calendar in the Special Days view.

 5. Select Done